Sunday, November 17, 2024

 Moon Symbolism: General

 Hundreds of years before man even stepped foot on the moon they were still fascinated with it.
 The moon was a mysterious symbol in the night skies since man knew how to look up.
-There are many cultures that even worshiped a moon god or goddess in the past.
+Many cultures even worshiped a moon god or goddess in the past.
 Since the moon has always been a mystery, there has always been symbolism for the moon.

 advertisement

 Over the centuries, this symbolism has built up, making tons of moon symbolism today.
-This article will talk about some of the moon’s general symbolic traits, the symbolic meanings of some of the moon phases, and how you can use thinking about the moon to your advantage while you meditate.
+This article will discuss some of the moon’s general symbolic traits, the symbolic meanings of some moon phases, and how you can use thinking about the moon to your advantage while you meditate.

 advertisement